 Broomfield’s Water Resources Division is responsible for securing, protecting and improving Broomfield’s water resources for current and future customers.

-Water Supply Information
+Water Supply and Reuse

 Broomfield has two primary sources of water: treated water purchased from Denver Water, and raw water supplied to Broomfield’s Water Treatment Plant by the Colorado-Big Thompson (C-BT) Project and Windy Gap Project under the management of Northern Water.
 Learn more about Broomfield's water supply and reuse program.